nref/BrowseRouter/README.md

 ```
     BrowserSelector.exe --register
-        Register as web browser.
+        Register as a web browser.

     BrowserSelector.exe --unregister
-        Unregister as web browser.
+        Unregister as a web browser.
         Once you have registered the app as a browser, you should use visit "Set Default Browser" in Windows to set this app as the default browser.

     BrowserSelector.exe http://example.org/